Zuehlke/ravendb-workshop/README.md

 		* only for FC Barcelona
 	* Return the average salary per nationality of player
 	* Return the average salary per country of team

-* Get a list of all players whose first name starts with "C"
+5. Full-text search:
-* Get a list of all players whose last name contains the keyword "van"
+	* As a user I want to query for all players whose last name contains the keyword "van".

 ##Contributors
 - [mzoellner](https://github.com/mzoellner) (Michael Zöllner)